bicks79/KAPOW/README.md

 - [Code](#code)
 - [Acknowledgements](#acknowledgements)

 ---
 ## UX
 ---

 ### PROJECT GOALS
 *The purpose of KAPOW! is...*
+To create an interactive, user friendly, e-commerce website that fulfills the needs of the consumer.
+By providing a secure shopping platform, the user is encouraged to create a personal account where they can keep track of previous orders and feel safe in the knowledge that they can make return purchases securley and with minimal effort.

 ### USER GOALS
 *KAPOW! is targeted at...*
+ - Collectors of high quality statues and figurines.
+ - Film, TV and Gaming entushaists.
+ - Specific fanbases, such as Marvel and DC comics.

 ### DEVELOPER GOALS
 *As the developer of KAPOW!, the goal is to...*
+ - Provide an attractive, user friendly site that engages the user.
+ - Encourage the user to create a personal account and target them with future advertising.
+ - Provide a safe and secure shopping environment for the user.
+ - Ensure the website is easily navigated.
+ - Provide as much information to the user about their purchases and spending totals.

 ### USER STORIES
 *To ensure that user needs were met, KAPOW! was created with the following considerations...*

 Insert user stories excel sheet here.

 ### DESIGN CHOICES
 *KAPOW! was created to be visually appealing by implementing the following design choices...*

 #### Structure & layout
 As an e-commerce site, KAPOW! needed to be structured in a way that would be familiar to users when shopping online.
 Providing a positive experience with secure, engaging features would encourage users to return to the site and make future purchases.
 By employing the use of templates, the basic structure would be in place, and provide a solid platform on which to build the project.
+The initial idea was to use a template from [Startbootstrap](https://startbootstrap.com/).
-[Startbootstrap](https://startbootstrap.com/) creates free, open source, Bootstrap themes, templates, and code snippets for developers to use on their projects.
+[Startbootstrap](https://startbootstrap.com/), creates free, open source, Bootstrap themes, templates and code snippets for developers to use on their projects.
 I found two templates in ['Shop Homepage'](https://startbootstrap.com/template/shop-homepage) and ['Shop Item'](https://startbootstrap.com/template/shop-item) that were ideal for me to base KAPOW! on.

-Insert screencaps of startbootstrap templates here.
+However, due to time restrictions, I decided to follow the structure and layout from the previous mini project [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1).
+While not original, it provided me with the best resource to build my project.

 #### Colourscheme
 The idea of KAPOW!, was to create a comic book like site that would provide familiarity to its users.
 The colourscheme needed to reflect that, so I played around with the use of bold colours and stark contrast to re-create the feel of a comic book.
 [RALcolorchart.com](https://www.ralcolorchart.com/), had a wide range of colours to choose from and provided HEX, RGB and CMYK code to use.
+[imagecolorpicker.com](https://imagecolorpicker.com/), allowed me to use my hero-image as a colour template and I used this to ensure that the button colour matched the KAPOW! red in the hero-image.

 ### WIREFRAMES
 *KAPOW! was structured in the following way...*

 ---
 ## FEATURES
 ---

 ### EXISTING FEATURES
 *KAPOW! has utilised the following features...*

-### APPLICATIONS
-*KAPOW! has utilised the following applications...*
+ - Simple navigation with a collapsable navigation button for smaller devices.
+ - A dropdown menu for each category, allowing the user to find a specific group of products.
+ - A functional searchbar, allowing users to find a group of, or single items from the store.
+ - Full product information allowing the user to find learn about the item before they decide to buy.
+ - A shopping basket that reacts to items added, quantities adjusted and items removed, giving the user a running total.
+ - A checkout review before purchasing, allowing users to re-cap and check their items before purchasing.

 ### FUTURE IMPLICATIONS
 *KAPOW! has the potential to include the following functions...*
+- A fully functioning payment system, such as stripe to allow the users to securely purchase items.
+- Email confirmations to inform the user of their purchase.
+- Create a user profile, allowing the user to successfully manage previous orders and log transactions.
+- Provide special offers and targeted advertidsing through the correct use of user information.

 ---
 ## TECHNOLOGIES USED